 Originally published July 4, 2015 updated July 26, 2019

-This post contains affiliate links to supplies or tools I used to complete this project.
-Purchases made using these links help support the Saws on Skates website and allow me to share more DIY projects. and DIY tips with you.
+This tutorial contains affiliate links to supplies and tools.
+Purchases made using these links help support the Saws on Skates website and allows me to share more projects and tips with you.
 There is no cost to you for using these links.
-Click here to visit my site policies.
+Visit my site policies for more information.

 Before we get into how to make a circular saw crosscut jig, be sure to click the subscribe button at the bottom of this page to sign up for my FREE weekly newsletter loaded with helpful pocket hole tricks, space-saving workshop ideas, clever DIY tips and more!